You do yoga five days a week, meditate and splurge on a monthly massage. So why are you still feeling so agitated all the time?

 When the space you live or work in is cluttered, you’re adding unnecessary tension to your life.
-Thanks to how your brain processes visual information, it will automatically think chaos (even if you know exactly where everything is), according to research from the Princeton University Neuroscience Institute published in The Journal of Neuroscience.
-And the effect isn’t pretty: the visual interpretation of disarray will hurt your ability to focus, make you distracted and even slow down your knack for interpreting information.
-(Clutter is particularly counterproductive at work.)
+Thanks to how your brain processes visual information, it will automatically think “chaos” (even if you know exactly where everything is).

 You Work With High-Strung People

-Quick Fix: If you can't move away from your stressed-out colleagues, give yourself a buffer.
-Alter the configuration of your computer, phone and chair, so you face away from your stress-inducing culprits.
+Quick Fix: Give yourself a buffer.
+Change the configuration of your desk, so you face away from your stress-inducing culprits.
 Or, invest in some plants.
-Who knows, a little greenery may do you both some good, say Norwegian environmental psychologists.
-They found that potted plants reduce stress for everyone in the workplace.
-If the stress levels get too high in your office, take a walk outside for a breath of fresh air.
+A little greenery may do you some good, say Norwegian environmental psychologists.

 You’re Too Social on Social Media

 Quick Fix: Balance is key.
-Remember, hyper-use is defined as spending more than three hours a day on social media sites or sending out more than 120 messages a day.
-While this amount is extreme, it’s still best to limit usage to a narrow window of time once or twice a day.
+Remember, hyper-use is defined as spending more than three hours a day on social media sites or sending out more than 120 messages a day — so try to stay below this threshold.
 Chances are, your level of anxiety will drop as your usage does.

-Quick Fix: At work?
-Grab a cup of coffee with a friend.
-Or just take a walk around the block.
-You may think that you’re taking precious time away from your looming deadline.
-But in reality, you’re helping to meet it as you’ll be more focused when you return.
-Same goes with big projects outside of work.
+Quick Fix: Grab a cup of coffee with a friend, or just take a walk around the block.
+You may think that you’re taking precious time away from your looming deadline, but in reality, you’re helping to meet it as you’ll be more focused when you return.

 You Work In An Open-Space Floor Plan